theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-postman.md

 ### Prerequisites in yunIO

 1. Create a service in yunIO.
-For this article we use the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.
+This example uses the BAPI SD_RFC_CUSTOMER_GET to search and extract customer data from SAP.
 The service has the following settings:<br>
 - Set the Import Parameter NAME1 to *Supplied by Caller*.
 - Select all fields in the Table *CUSTOMER_T* for the output.